Is the program approved or accredited?

 After I complete my degree, what are the typical career paths?

 The Manning School of Business gears its program towards a career in scholarship.
-Our hope is that Ph.D. students will remain in higher education, at peer or aspirant schools, nationally and internationally.
+Our hope is that Ph.D. graduates remain in higher education, at peer or aspirant schools, nationally and internationally or remain actively engaged in research and scholarly endeavors in other domains.